Search: 2455 results

 And thou compassedest me about with might to battle, and madest them that rose against me to stoop under me.

-Thou hast also given me the necks of mine enemies, that I might destroy them that hate me.
+Thou hast also given me the necks of my enemies, that I might destroy them that hate me.

 And he said, Be it far from me, O LORD, that I should do this: is not this the blood of the men that went in jeopardy of their lives? therefore he would not drink it.
 These things did these three mighty men.

-And Benaiah the son of Jehoiada, the son of a valiant man of Kabzeel, who had done mighty deeds, he slew the two'sons of Ariel of Moab: he went down also and slew a lion in the midst of a pit in time of snow.
+And Benaiah the son of Jehoiada from Kabzeel, a son of a mighty man, great in deeds.
+He killed two lion-like men of Moab.
+He went down also and killed a lion in the middle of a pit in time of snow.

 And then Joab delivered up the reckoning of the number of the people unto the king.
 And there were found in Israel nine hundred thousand men of might that drew swords.
 And the men of Judah were five hundred thousand men.